nipy/nitime/doc/examples/resting_state_fmri.rst

 this question is by looking at the temporal structure of the cross-correlation functions.
 In order to do that, from the :class:`CorrelationAnalyzer` object, we extract the normalized cross-correlation function.
-This results in another :class:`UniformTimeSeries` object, which contains the full time-series of the cross-correlation between any combination of time-series from the different channels in the time-series object.
+This results in another :class:`TimeSeries` object, which contains the full time-series of the cross-correlation between any combination of time-series from the different channels in the time-series object.
 We can pass the resulting object, together with a list of indices to the :func:`viz.plot_xcorr` function, which visualizes